Dylann Roof's Friend Gets Over 2 Years in Prison for Lying to FBI

-Charleston, SC (WLTX) - The man who didn't tell law enforcement that he knew part of the Charleston massacre plot before the crime was committed has been sentenced to 27 months in prison.
+Charleston, SC (WLTX, AP) - The man who didn't tell law enforcement that he knew part of the Charleston massacre plot before the crime was committed has been sentenced to 27 months in prison.

 A federal judge handed down the ruling against Joey Meek Tuesday in a federal courthouse down in Charleston.
 Meek was charged with lying to the FBI about what he knew.